PRUNERS/archer/README.md

 ARCHER comes as an LLVM tool, it can be compiled both as stand-alone tool or within the Clang/LLVM infrastructure.

-In order to obtain and build ARCHER execute the following commands in your command-line (instructions are based on bash shell, Clang/LLVM 3.9 version, Ninja build system, and the LLVM OpenMP Runtime with OMPT support).
+In order to obtain and build ARCHER follow the instructions below for stand-alone or full Clang/LLVM with ARCHER support building (instructions are based on bash shell, Clang/LLVM 3.9 version, Ninja build system, and the LLVM OpenMP Runtime with OMPT support).

 Note: Using the LLVM OpenMP Runtime version >= 3.9 may results in some false positives during the data race detection process.